johndoe31415/pyradium/README.md

 `example.xml` that is provided.
 Firstly, it needs to be rendered:

 ```
-$ ./pybeamer.py render -I examples/sub/ examples/example.xml rendered/
+$ ./pyradium.py render -I examples/sub/ examples/example.xml rendered/
 ```

 You'll notice that the `-I` parameter defines a subdirectory that is searched for files.
-This is a feature of pybeamer as well (it allows you to distribute and organize large presentation into multiple files you can then combine into one).
+This is a feature of pyradium as well (it allows you to distribute and organize large presentation into multiple files you can then combine into one).
 Once it's rendered, you can create a web server to serve it:

 ```
-$ ./pybeamer.py serve rendered/
+$ ./pyradium.py serve rendered/
 Serving: http://127.0.0.1:8123
 ```